micmejia/bible-dump/NKJV/Mark/Mark 12.md

 Then they sent to Him some of the Pharisees and the Herodians, to catch Him in _His_ words.

 ###### 14
-When they had come, they said to Him, "Teacher, we know that You are true, and [^d]care about no one; for You do not [^e]regard the person of men, but teach the way of God in truth.
+When they had come, they said to Him, "Teacher, we know that You are true, and care about no one; for You do not regard the person of men, but teach the way of God in truth.
 Is it lawful to pay taxes to Caesar, or not?

 ###### 15
 Shall we pay, or shall we not pay?"
 But He, knowing their hypocrisy, said to them, "Why do you test Me?
 Bring Me a denarius that I may see _it._"